Timmins

 Timmins (/ˈtɪmɪns/ TIM-ins) is a city in northeastern Ontario, Canada, located on the Mattagami River.
-The city is the fourth-largest city in the Northeastern Ontario region with a population of 41,145 (2021).
-The city's economy is based on natural resource extraction, and is supported by industries related to lumbering, and to the mining of gold, zinc, copper, nickel and silver.
+The city is the fourth-largest city in the Northeastern Ontario region with a population of 41,145 at the 2021 Canadian census and an estimated population of 44,819 in 2023.
+The city's economy is based on natural resource extraction.
+It is supported by industries related to lumbering, and to the mining of gold, zinc, copper, nickel, and silver.
 Timmins serves as a regional service and distribution centre.

-The city has a large Francophone community, with more than 50% bilingual in French and English.
+The city has a large Francophone community, with more than 50% of the residents bilingual in French and English.